CharlieBurton10/uk_events_list/README.md

 [Text Input Error](docs/testing/error1.png)
 [Text Input Error](docs/testing/error2.png)

 To resolve this problem I searched on Slack, Stack and Google.
-On google I found an [Online W3C Validator](https://pypi.org/project/Online-W3C-Validator/) which I installed in my terminal and then checked both of the below pages through the terminal.
+On Google I found an [Online W3C Validator](https://pypi.org/project/Online-W3C-Validator/) which I installed in my terminal and then checked both of the below pages through the terminal.
 Results are below:

 [Profile Page HTML](docs/testing/w3cprofile.pgn) - Info: Line empty, this I have resolved.